 Flights, hotels, food and tours can add up really fast when you’re traveling, especially if you’re planning an international getaway.
 One travel expense that is often overlooked is foreign transaction fees.
-If your credit card charges these fees (some credit cards have no foreign transaction fees) you’ll run into them whenever you make purchases using your credit card outside of the United States.
+Some credit cards charge no foreign transaction fees, but if yours does, you’ll run into them whenever you make purchases using your credit card outside of the U.S.

 These fees can run anywhere from 1 percent to 4 percent of each credit card transaction you make and can pile up quickly if you’re not mindful of your international spending.